-In connection with the Sargent acquisition on April 24, 2015, the Company entered into the New Credit Agreement and related Guarantee, Pledge Agreement and Security Agreement with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer and the other lenders party thereto and terminated the JP Morgan Credit Agreement.
-The Credit Agreement provides RBCA, as Borrower, with (a) a \$200 million Term Loan and (b) a \$350 million Revolver and together with the Term Loan (the "Facilities").
+In connection with the Sargent Aerospace & Defense ("Sargent") acquisition on April 24, 2015, the Company entered into a new credit agreement (the "New Credit Agreement") and related Guarantee, Pledge Agreement and Security Agreement with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer and the other lenders party thereto and terminated the JP Morgan Credit Agreement.
+The New Credit Agreement provides RBCA, as Borrower, with (a) a \$200 million Term Loan and (b) a \$350 million Revolver and together with the Term Loan (the "Facilities").

 Amounts outstanding under the Facilities generally bear interest at (a) a base rate determined by reference to the higher of (1) Wells Fargo's prime lending rate, (2) the federal funds effective rate plus 1/2 of 1% and (3) the one-month LIBOR rate plus 1% or (b) LIBOR rate plus a specified margin, depending on the type of borrowing being made.
 The applicable margin is based on the Company's consolidated ratio of total net debt to consolidated EBITDA from time to time.
-Currently, our margin is 0.5% for base rate loans and 1.5% for LIBOR rate loans.
-As of April 2, 2016, there was \$169.0 million outstanding under the Revolver and \$192.5 million outstanding under the Term Loan, offset by \$5.8 million in debt issuance costs (original amount was \$7.1 million).
+Currently, the Company's margin is 0.25% for base rate loans and 1.25% for LIBOR rate loans.
+As of April 1, 2017, there was \$84.5 million outstanding under the Revolver and \$182.5 million outstanding under the Term Loan, offset by \$4.4 million in debt issuance costs (original amount was \$7.1 million).

-The New Credit Agreement requires us to comply with various covenants, including among other things, financial covenants to maintain the following: (1) a ratio of consolidated net debt to adjusted EBITDA, not to exceed 3.50 to 1; and (2) a consolidated interest coverage ratio not to exceed 2.75 to 1.
-The New Credit Agreement allows us to, among other things, make distributions to shareholders, repurchase our stock, incur other debt or liens, or acquire or dispose of assets provided that we comply with certain requirements and limitations of the agreement.
-As of April 2, 2016, we were in compliance with all such covenants.
+The New Credit Agreement requires the Company to comply with various covenants, including among other things, financial covenants to maintain the following: (1) a ratio of consolidated net debt to adjusted EBITDA, not to exceed 3.50 to 1; and (2) a consolidated interest coverage ratio not to exceed 2.75 to 1.
+The New Credit Agreement allows the Company to, among other things, make distributions to shareholders, repurchase its stock, incur other debt or liens, or acquire or dispose of assets provided that the Company complies with certain requirements and limitations of the agreement.
+As of April 1, 2017, the Company was in compliance with all such covenants.

-Our obligations under the New Credit Agreement are secured as well as providing for a pledge of substantially all of our assets.
-We and certain of our subsidiaries have also entered into a Guarantee to guarantee our obligations under the New Credit Agreement.
+The Company's obligations under the New Credit Agreement are secured as well as providing for a pledge of substantially all of the Company's and RBCA's assets.
+The Company and certain of its subsidiaries have also entered into a Guarantee to guarantee RBCA's obligations under the New Credit Agreement.

-Approximately \$3.3 million of the Revolver is being utilized to provide letters of credit to secure RBCA's obligations relating to certain insurance programs.
-As of April 2, 2016, RBCA has the ability to borrow up to an additional \$177.7 million under the Revolver.
+Approximately \$3.7 million of the Revolver is being utilized to provide letters of credit to secure RBCA's obligations relating to certain insurance programs.
+As of April 1, 2017, RBCA has the ability to borrow up to an additional \$261.8 million under the Revolver.